End of Term Academic Review: Advice for Advisors

 The CAP Administrator stands ready to consult on all aspects of your involvement with the End of Term Review: phone 617-253-4164 or email firstname.lastname@example.org.

 Your Undergraduate Administrator receives a list from the Registrar's Office after most grades have been recorded.
 This Term Summary flags students in your department who have either passed fewer than 36 units or compiled a rating (GPA) of 3.0 or below in the current term.

-The Undergraduate Administrator will ask you to share what you know about the reasons for the student's unsatisfactory performance and what response you think would best help the student improve performance—no CAP action, Departmental Warning, CAP Warning, or Required Withdrawal.
+The Undergraduate Administrator will ask you to share what you know about the reasons for the student's unsatisfactory performance and what response you think would best help the student improve performance—no CAP action, Departmental Warning, CAP Warning, or Required Academic Leave.
 A struggling student may have avoided contact with you through the term; now is the time to remind such students that you can advocate for them only if you fully understand their situation.

 Once this information is gathered for all below-minimum students, your department will decide its recommendations, whether in a formal meeting with advisors or a committee, or informally between administrator and Faculty Undergraduate Officer.
 If you are not at the meeting, you should be notified of the final departmental recommendation.

 Each department appears separately at a CAP Grades Meeting to review its undergraduate records below the minimum standards.
 The Faculty Undergraduate Officer and Academic Administrator present the department's recommendation for each student, answer questions from the Committee, and record the Committee's decision—no CAP action (which usually implies Departmental Warning), CAP Warning, or Deferred Action.
 The Committee carefully considers department recommendations, but reserves the right to vote as it sees fit.

 You and your advisee will be notified by email and letter of the CAP's decision.
 The Committee urges you to interpret the vote with your advisee and discuss plans for improving future performance.